School & Group Programs

 EXPAND THE WALLS OF YOUR CLASSROOM ON A VISIT TO DUKE GARDENS!

-We also welcome self-guided groups.
-Though self -guided visits are free of charge, we require advance registration to assure that there are adequate space and resources for your group.
+We are accepting requests for self-guided group visits through August 2024.
+Guided programs are not available.
+Though self-guided visits are free of charge, we require advance registration to ensure that there are adequate resources and space for your group.
 Self-guided visit resources are available for your visit.

-To request a guided program or self-guided visit, please complete our ONLINE REQUEST FORM.
+To request a self-guided visit, please complete our:

 If you are looking for college/university programs, please see our University Programs page here.